Towards Learning to Speak and Hear Through Multi-Agent Communication over a Continuous Acoustic Channel

-\section{Introduction}
+\section{INTRODUCTION}

-Reinforcement learning (RL) is increasingly being used as a tool to study language emergence \citep{igor-pieter-2017-emergence, chaabouni-etal-2020-compositionality, lazaridou-baroni-2020-emergent}.
+Reinforcement learning (RL) is increasingly being used as a tool to study language emergence \citep{igor-pieter-2017-emergence, lazaridou-etal-2018, eccles-etal-2019-biases, chaabouni-etal-2020-compositionality, lazaridou-baroni-2020-emergent, auersperger-pecina-2022-defending}.
 By allowing multiple agents to communicate with each other while solving a common task, a communication protocol needs to be established.
-The resulting protocol can be studied to see if it adheres to properties of human language, such as compositionality~\citep{kirby-2001-spontaneous, geffen-lan-etal-2020-spontaneous}.
+The resulting protocol can be studied to see if it adheres to properties of human language, such as compositionality and redundancy~\citep{kirby-2001-spontaneous, geffen-lan-etal-2020-spontaneous,andreas-2020-good,resnick-etal-2019}.
 The tasks and environments themselves can also be studied, to see what types of constraints are necessary for human-like language to emerge~\citep{steels-1997-synthetic}.
 Referential games are often used for this purpose~\citep{kajic-etal-2020-learning, havrylov-titov-2017-emergence, yuan-etal-2020-emergence}.
 While these studies open up the possibility of using computational models to investigate how language emerged and how language is acquired through interaction with an environment and other agents, most RL studies consider communication using \textit{discrete} symbols.

-Spoken language instead operates and presumably emerged over a \textit{continuous} acoustic channel.
-Human infants acquire their native language by being exposed to speech audio in their environments~\citep{kuhl-2004-early}; by interacting and communicating with their caregivers using continuous signals, {infants can observe the consequences of their communicative attempts (e.g.\ through parental responses) that may guide the process of language acquisition (see e.g.\ \cite{howard-etal-2014-learning} for discussion).} Continuous signalling is challenging since an agent needs to be able to deal with different acoustic environments and noise introduced by the lossy channel.
-These intricacies are lost when agents communicate directly with discrete symbols.
-This raises the question: Are we able to observe emergent language between agents with a {continuous} communication channel, trained through RL?
+Spoken language instead operates and emerged over a \textit{continuous} acoustic channel.
+Human infants acquire their native language by being exposed to speech audio in their environment~\citep{kuhl-2004-early}.
+By interacting and communicating with their caregivers using continuous signals, {infants can observe the consequences of their communicative attempts (e.g.\ through parental responses) that may guide the process of language acquisition (see e.g.\ \citep{howard-etal-2014-learning} for a more in-depth discussion).} Continuous signalling is challenging since an agent needs to be able to deal with different acoustic settings and noise introduced through the channel.
+These intricacies are lost when agents communicate directly with purely discrete symbols.
+This raises the question: Are we able to observe emergent language between agents with a {continuous} communication channel, trained using RL?
 This paper is our first step towards answering this larger research question.